dgc-network/dgc-contract-backup/docs/source/application_developer_guide.rst

    If you do not already have a compiled ``intkey-multiply.wasm`` file, do the following steps before starting this procedure:

-   * Clone the sawtooth-sabre repository.
+   * Clone the sawtooth-smart repository.

    * Compile the example smart contract, ``intkey-multiply``, as described in :ref:`compiling-smart-contract-label`.